Sanat-Writer/docs-1/Demo PB Document.md

 Users

 # Analytics

 # Organizations

 At the home page there are different organizations.
 To the right-hand side of this page the user can see an option to add a new organization.
 This button is for the back- end users or the developers.

 Note: The Workspaces can be accessed from the icon at the top left corner of the home page.

 ## Edit Organization

  Path: Organizations>Edit Organization

 When the User jumps into a specific organization, he can see multiple options/sections, which are the basic information that defines the specifications of that particular organization.

 ### Organization Info

 Path: Organizations>Edit Organization>Organization Info

 This option helps the User to fill out all the basic and necessary information related to the organization.
-To access this page directly, copy and share its URL with the User.
+To access this page directly, copy and share its URL with the User. * Note: The User will be able to directly jump to this page to fill in the details.

 #### Basic Info

 Path: Organizations>Edit Organization>Organization Info>Basic Info

 -----Copy URL[SS1]-----